ControlledChaos/manage-image-sizes/README.txt

 1. Before/After
 2. To edit from Media Library click "Thumbnail" in the rollover options for the row.
-3. In the Edit subpage for media locate the box titled "Thumbnail Settings", and click the link to "Post Thumbnail Editor".
+3. In the Edit subpage for media locate the box titled "Thumbnail Settings", and click the link to "Manage Image Sizes".
 4. Crop the image as you see fit, select the thumbnails you wish to change, and click "Crop".
 5. Save the resized/recropped images by clicking the save icon.